- by Luisa

 Luckily, these challenges don’t make starting a cosmetic line impossible, even with no experience.
 What’s more, you can get busy starting a cosmetic line even if you don’t have any knowledge of formulating!

 Let me explain.

 The cosmetic market is ever-changing.
 In addition to big producers, there are many high-quality cosmetics produced by small and mid-sized warehouses or even one person home-based businesses.
 These people didn't necessarily have any experience in chemistry or in cosmetic formulations.

-This guide will teach you the exact steps AND the fastest way to start a cosmetic line or single products.
+This guide will teach you the exact steps AND the fastest way to start a beauty line or single products.

 How to Start a Cosmetic Line -Checklist